NLP and the 7 Steps to Highly Effective Hating!

 Incidentally, TV news and documentary footage can provide lots of such examples – and, if you’res in a hurry, try YouTube.
 The producers will have reduced hours of footage down to a few sound/vision bites which they have selected to sum a complex situation.

 It’s bit like a like fast-food version of thinking.
 You can switch on and pick up a freshly prepared prejudice-to-go.

 Finally, this has not been a complete list and there are many refinements that I can add.
 However it is a good start in developing the ability to hate.
 The individual steps work in synchrony and the true hating-expert will have developed such unconscious-competence that their skill appears slick and completely natural.

 So if you are a beginner to the hating game accept that real skill in this area does take a little practise – but rest assured that it’s a lot easier than having to think for yourself…

 As the British philosopher Bertrand Russell said “Many people would sooner die than think.
 In fact they do…”

-From our free Pegasus NLP Newsletter Issue- 15 April 2002
+(Edited from the Pegasus NLP Newsletter 15 April 2002)

 Most articles on this site were first published in the Pegasus NLP Newsletter.